 The Arts Alliance is committed to an open, transparent and community focused process from start to finish.
 Artwork will be selected by a jury of individuals representing a cross-section of the community, contributing a spectrum of diverse opinions.

-Public online selection process: The jury will select a total of twenty (20) works with thirteen (13) works slated for installation; the remaining seven (7) selected works will be published in an online survey format allowing members of the public to anonymously vote for their top four (4) works.
+Public online selection process: The jury will select the top 25 semi-finalists.
+The public, through an online survey will vote for the17 finalists.
 The public will be given two weeks to cast their votes.

 SELECTED ARTIST CONTRACTS